Shatakshi-4basecare/4bc_PIGE/README.md

 ![PIGE Architecture](data/input_data/pige_architecture.jpg)

 This design **mirrors biology**: each pathway's influence on a cell's response is determined by its interactions with upstream pathways, the cell's genomics, and the drug's properties.

+## Citation

+If you use PIGE in your research, please cite:

+[Will be added when paper is published]

+## Web Application

+- **Interactive PIGE Atlas**: [https://www.pigeatlas.com](https://www.pigeatlas.com) - Explore 45,000+ pathway graphs across 70 drugs and 800+ cell lines

 ---